je11yy/Interpreter-in-C/README.md

 # Interpreter-in-C-
-Interpreter in C++ with custom syntax and the ability to debug programs
+Interpreter in C with custom syntax and the ability to debug programs